Our free membership, business.com+, takes the pain out of choosing new business services.

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-Discover how Kanter’s management theory can help you boost team morale and stay resilient in challenging times.
+Discover how Kanter’s management theory can help you boost team morale and foster a more productive organization.

 author image